kubotal/kad-doc/kad/docs/guide/260-repository-source.md

         namespace: redis2
     ```

-As previously mentioned, simply copy this file into the deployment directory of your cluster
+As previously explained, simply copy this file into the deployment directory of your cluster
 (`cluster/kadTestX/deployments`), where it will automatically be processed by KAD, which will then handle its deployment.

 If everything goes well, three new `pods` should be created: